ejongepier/metatrans-smk-hs/README.md

 - `db/` - databases used in test as well as the intial setup of the snakemake workflow.
 This repo only contains the download instructions to limit repo size.
 Extention: include rule to download databases as part of the snakemake workflow.
 - `docs/` - Documentation on how to use the code in this repo.
 - `envs/` - Conda environments in yaml format.
 See envs/INSTALL.md for further details.
-- `forms/` - Betaplex assignments, aggreements and grading forms.
+- `forms/` - Bpexa assignments, aggreements and grading forms.
 - `INSTALL.md` - Installation instructions for metatrans-smk-hs, incl. dependencies (conda and snakemake) and git clone instructions.
 - `jobscripts/` - old SLURM scripts and WALKTHROUGHS that can be used as a reference.
 See als jobscripts/README.md and test/README.md.
 - `LICENCE` - of later concern.